devcareer/team-rebels/README.md

 2. cd to the project directory
 3. run `npm run scss`
 4. Then your scss will be automatically watched and rendered to the css/main.css
+5. Kepp watching your terminal/CMD for any error message.

 # Styleguides